Frequently Asked Questions

 What are “Searches” in a conveyancing process?

-Searches are performed to help a buyer evaluate their purchase and to identify legal, ownership or property issues.
+Searches are performed to include certain information in the Section 32 Statement (see below) and to help a buyer evaluate their purchase and to identify legal, ownership or property issues.
 The results also provide peace of mind that the property is not subject to any current or known future plans or licenses issued by government nor affected by inclusion on the registers such as: heritage listing or environmental management.

 What is a Section 32 Vendors’ Statement (commonly called a Section 32)?